 Thus at the most minuscule level of our existence, we are formless vibrations of energy with the potential to take form.
 When the vibrating string interacts it acquires meaning and comes into consciousness to become quarks, leptons or gluons, etc.

+These subatomic particles resemble closely different musical notes on a vibrating string.
 The ancient Greeks believed that the plethora of diversity we see in our world today can be summarized by music.
-These subatomic particles are nothing but like different musical notes on a vibrating string.
 Each particle vibrates at a certain frequency and the dynamics of this frequency change is what gives it form.

 Michio Kaku once said,